koyeb/koyeb-cli/docs/reference.md

 ```

-# Update the service "myservice" in the app "myapp", create or update the environment variable PORT and delete the environment variable DEBUG
+# Update the service "myservice" in the app "myapp", upsert the environment variable PORT and delete the environment variable DEBUG
 $> koyeb service update myapp/myservice --env PORT=8001 --env '!DEBUG'
 ```